ollyfutur/mg_rna_tutorial/PART1.md

 ## Analysis

 Once the simulation is completed, we can analyze the free-energy landscape on the selected CV-space.
 One way of doing that is to trust the summed Gaussian hills as the opposite of the converged free-energy landscape.
-A somewhat more precise (yet simple) way is to reweight the entire trajectory assuming it was generated with the final metadynamics bias [[#branduardi, #schafer]](#references).
+A somewhat more precise (yet simple) way is to reweight the entire trajectory assuming it was generated with the final metadynamics bias [[2, 3]](#references).

 ### Instructions